Convergences of looptrees coded by excursions: Introduction and presentation of the results

-The definition of the Gromov-Hausdorff topology, which formalizes convergence of (isometry classes of) compact metric spaces, is recalled in Section \ref{def_GH}.
-Vernation trees reveal another interesting observation.
-Again in \cite{curien2014}, Curien and Kortchemski have proved the $\alpha$-stable looptrees converge in distribution to the Brownian CRT (up to a constant multiplicative factor) as $\alpha$ tends to $2$, while the excursion $X^{\mathsf{exc},(\alpha)}$ converge in distribution to a multiple of the Brownian excursion.
-However, we will see in Section \ref{stable} that the excursions $X^{\mathsf{exc},(\alpha)}$ are PJG and the Brownian excursion is continuous.
+The unification of trees and looptrees via vernation trees reveals an interesting observation.
+Curien \& Kortchemski~\cite{curien2014} have proved that the $\alpha$-stable looptree converges in distribution to the Brownian CRT (up to a constant multiplicative factor) as $\alpha$ tends to $2$, while the excursion $X^{\mathsf{exc},(\alpha)}$ converges in distribution to a multiple of the Brownian excursion.
 Plus, the multiplicative constants match.
-Hence, the vernation trees coded by the $X^{\mathsf{exc},(\alpha)}$ converge to the vernation tree coded by the limiting excursion.
+Since we will see in Section~\ref{stable} that the excursions $X^{\mathsf{exc},(\alpha)}$ are PJG and the Brownian excursion is continuous, we deduce that the vernation trees coded by the $X^{\mathsf{exc},(\alpha)}$ converge to the vernation tree coded by the limiting excursion.
 Furthermore, \cite{curien2014} and \cite{KR2020} exhibit several instances where rescaled looptrees associated with discrete trees converge to the looptree or the tree coded by the scaling limit of their Lukasiewicz walks.
-Thereby, it is natural to hope the coding $f\in\mathcal{H}\longmapsto\vern[f]$ enjoys some kind of functional continuity.
-If it were true, understanding convergences of looptrees and vernation trees would merely be reduced to studying the convergences of their coding excursions.
-In general, it is a much simpler problem thanks to a lot of tools and methods that were developed over the years.
-In fact, one could argue the functional continuity of the classical coding $f\longmapsto\dclas[f]$ is the main reason for its success.
-Sadly, it does not hold for $\dv$ or $\vern$.
-We will discuss in more depth why this fails at the beginning of Section \ref{section_cv}, but \cite[Theorem 13]{haas} and \cite[Theorem 2]{KR2020} already provide a counterexample where the limit differs from a strange multiplicative factor from what one could expect.
-In order to address this issue, we define another metric space $\vernt[f]$, induced by a pseudo-distance $\dvt[f]$, called the \textit{shuffled vernation tree} coded by $f$.
-Informally, $\vernt[f]$ is obtained by shuffling the positions on which the components of $\vern[f]$ are glued on each loop while keeping the loops and the trees arranged in the same genealogical structure as $\vern[f]$.
-See Figure \ref{example_codings} for an example.
-Shuffling instructions are contained in an object $\Phi$ we will call \textit{shuffle} and that one can choose with some freedom.
-The coding $f\longmapsto\vernt[f]$ is continuous in some sense, which justifies its definition.
-Let us denote by $D([0,1])$ the space of c\`adl\`ag functions on $[0,1]$ and let us endow it with the Skorokhod distance $\rho$ defined by
+Thereby, one can hope that the coding $f\in\mathbb{H}\longmapsto\vern[f]$ enjoys some kind of functional continuity.
+Such a continuity, already enjoyed by the classic coding (\ref{classical_tree_distance}), would reduce the problem of understanding convergences of looptrees to the study of convergences of excursions, which is a much simpler task thanks to a lot of tools and methods that were developed over the years.